CDCgov/data-exchange-upload/upload-server/readme.md

 ##### Event publisher

 Create an Azure service bus [topic](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-quickstart-topics-subscriptions-portal) for publishing event messages.

-Set the following environment variables with the details from the new service bus topic
+Set the following environment variables with the details from the new service bus topic:

 *upload-server/.env*: